Nonlocal Mechanics: Infinite-order Lagrangians

 Hence, the EL equation is invariant under time translations: \beq \mathcal{E} (T_\sigma q, \tau) = 0\,, \quad \forall\,\tau \in \RR \qquad \mbox{if, and only if} \qquad \mathcal{E} (q, \tau+\sigma) = 0 \,, \quad \forall\,\sigma \in \RR \,. \eeq

 The phase space $\mathcal{D}\,$ consists of all trajectories $\,q(\tau) \in \mathcal{K}\,$ satisfying the EL equation, which is of functional type.
-For such nonlocal equations, there is generally no existence and uniqueness theorem analogous to the regular local Lagrangian case.
-Therefore, equation (\ref{nl4}) is not an initial-value evolution law, but rather must be interpreted as an implicit equation ---or, more precisely, a one-parameter family of constraints--- that defines $\mathcal{D}\,$ as a submanifold of $\mathcal{K}\,$.
+For such nonlocal equations, there are not general existence and uniqueness theorems as in the regular local Lagrangian case.
+Therefore, equation (\ref{nl4}) cannot be taken as an evolution law for an initial state, but rather must be interpreted as an implicit equation ---or, more precisely, a one-parameter family of constraints--- that defines $\mathcal{D}\,$ as a submanifold of $\mathcal{K}\,$.

 Including what has been discussed in Section \ref{PhSp}, it is obvious that this dynamic space $\mathcal{D}$ is the phase space of the nonlocal system.
 Then the problem is to find a minimal parameterization that unambiguously characterizes each trajectory; this task must be addressed specifically for each case, depending on the type of the EL equation, as we do in Section \ref{S6} for a number of examples.